c00/botman/readme.md

-# Botman
+# botman

-Botman lets you talk to an LLM.
-Currently only openAi GPT 4o.
+`botman` lets you talk to an LLM.
+Currently it uses openAI ChatGPT-4o.
 It is optimized for use in the terminal.
-Can use `stdin` or an argument for input, outputs content to `stdout` and errors to `stderr`.
+You can use `stdin` or an argument for input, outputs content to `stdout` and errors to `stderr`.

 Note that `botman` does not run any commands.
-It does not have the ability to _do_ anything, as having some automated llm control your terminal couldn't possibly lead to anything good.
-It only shows you the command.
+It does not have the ability to _do_ anything, as having some automated LLM control your terminal couldn't possibly lead to anything good.
+So `botman` simply shows you the output.

 ## Install from source